chrison999/mycroft-skill-bitcoin-enhanced/README.md

 "dollars" because there are multiple currencies with that name.
 In those cases you *must* use the full name (e.g. "Canadian Dollars" or "Singapore Dollars").
-In the case of US dollars you can use either "American Dollars" or "USA Dollars."
-If no currency is specified "USD" is used.
+In the case of US dollars you can use either leave out a currency altogether, or use either "American Dollars" or "USA Dollars."

 ## USAGE: